No Jacket Required: Production and recording

-After touring commitments with Genesis and completion of work on Eric Clapton's album Behind the Sun in the spring of 1984, Collins turned his attention to his third solo album.
-Sessions for what would become No Jacket Required produced his conscious attempt to move to a more uptempo sound, as much of his previous material was influenced by his first divorce: "I have a notion of what I want to do: break out of this 'love song' box that I've found myself in.
+After touring commitments with Genesis and completion of work on Eric Clapton's album Behind the Sun, Collins produced Philip Bailey's Chinese Wall with occasional work on his solo material.
+Upon returning from his wedding honeymoon, he focused more on writing for the album in September 1984 over a period of five weeks.
+Like previous albums, he demoed the tracks on his 8-track recording setup at Old Croft with a range of drum machines and keyboards, later transferring them onto 24-track for overdubs at The Townhouse including drums, guitars and horns.
+Sessions for what would become No Jacket Required marked his conscious attempt to move to a more uptempo sound, as much of his previous material was influenced by his first divorce: "I have a notion of what I want to do: break out of this 'love song' box that I've found myself in.
 I'll make a dance album.
 Or, at least, an album with a couple of uptempo tracks."
 Some of the songs emerged from Collins' improvisations with a drum machine, including "One More Night" and "Sussudio".
-Collins started singing "one more night" to an attempt of making a beat similar to The Jacksons, and improvised "sus-sussudio" in another.
+Collins started singing "one more night" to an attempt of making a beat similar to The Jacksons and improvised "sus-sussudio" in another.
 He tried to replace the lyric with another phrase but decided to keep that way, leading to lyrics about a schoolboy crush on a girl at his school.
 Another song created mostly through improvisation, "Don't Lose My Number", was described by Collins as having been written mostly during the recordings for his first solo album, Face Value.
 Collins added that he does not fully understand the meaning of the lyrics, described by reviewer Stephen Holden of The New York Times as "vague, sketching the outlines of a melodrama but withholding the full story".

+Guitarist Daryl Stuermer wrote the music that became "I Don't Wanna Know" in 1983–1984 for the Milwaukee band Oceans as an instrumental called "F Song."
+Stuermer provided a demo of "F Song" to Collins, and Collins wrote lyrics for it, changing the key from F to E flat.
+Stuermer would later record it for his first solo album, 1988's Steppin' Out, retaining the Collins title "I Don't Wanna Know" but reverting to the key of F.

 Other songs were written with a more personal message.
 "Long Long Way to Go" is often considered one of Collins' more popular songs never to be released as a single and was at that point in his career his most political song.
 Former Police lead vocalist Sting provided backing vocals for the song.
-Sting and Collins first met through Band Aid, and would later perform together in Live Aid.
-Collins was working on a song, and thought that Sting, having participated in Band Aid, would relate to it very easily.
+Sting and Collins first met through Band Aid and would later perform together in Live Aid.
+Collins was working on a song and thought that Sting, having participated in Band Aid, would relate to it very easily.
 Collins asked Sting to help him provide vocals for this song, and Sting accepted.